Use our search tool to browse our database of frequently asked questions!

 Of course this doesn't stop a car rental company making life uncomfortable at the desk, or asking for a sizeable deposit in case you damage your property.
 Fortunately in the vast majority of cases this doesn't happen and it all works fine - but if you do feel you have been treated badly vote with your wallet and never use that company again - that's what our team members do!

-There are a few companies who do offer 'No Excess' car rental - one which has been recommended by readers is Zest Car Rental which also offers the opportunity of adding tyre, wheel, glass and undercarriage cover for a couple of pounds a day.
+There are also a few companies who do offer 'No Excess' car rental - one which has been recommended by readers is Zest Car Rental which also offers the opportunity of adding tyre, wheel, glass and undercarriage cover for between two or three pounds a day.

 If you have any queries do call a member of the MoneyMaxim car hire insurance team.